Skip to main content

 Public Health Education PH

-Congratulations on your admittance to UC San Diego, we are looking forward to having you in the Bachelor of Science in Public Health Program!
-You will want to make sure to complete all tasks required of you in the New Student Site by August 1st, as you will not be able to register for fall courses until all requirements for your College have been completed.
-And don't forget to check out plans.ucsd.edu.
+Congratulations on your admittance to UC San Diego, we are looking forward to having you in the Bachelor of Science in Public Health (BSPH) program.
+You will want to make sure to complete all tasks required of you in the new student site by August 1, as you will not be able to register for fall courses until all requirements for your college have been completed.
+And do not forget to check out plans.ucsd.edu.

 • Public Health Orientation Information

-• ALL students MUST complete the Orientation before meeting with a BSPH advisor.
+• All students must complete the orientation before attending group advising and/or meeting with a BSPH advisor.

 • Register for Group Advising

-• Sessions are ONLY held July 28-August 8, so plan ahead!
+• Sessions are only held July 27-August 7, so plan ahead.

-• PLEASE NOTE: All students are required to complete the Public Health Orientation prior to registering for a Group Advising Session.
+• Note: All students are required to complete the public health orientation prior to registering for a group advising session.

 Interested in Becoming a Public Health Major?

-Please Note: All BSPH Majors have Selective Major status.
+Note: All BSPH majors have selective major status.
 Selective majors are majors with limited enrollment.
-Students who were not directly admitted into one of the BSPH Majors can still complete the Public Health Entry Requirement for the desired BSPH Major and declare a BSPH Major after meeting the entry requirement.
-Please see the Public Health Entry Requirement on our website for additional information.
+Students who were not directly admitted into one of the BSPH majors can still complete the public health entry requirement for the desired BSPH major and apply for the major (for transfer students, the only application period is at the end of fall 2026).
+Please see the public health entry requirement on our website for additional information.

-Discuss required and recommended General Education courses with your college.
+Discuss required and recommended general education courses with your college.
 Most first year students will focus on GEs for the first several quarters of their UC San Diego education.
-These recommendations can also be found on our FA25 New First Year Student Recommendations Handout.

 • Preparatory coursework, if needed: (AWP 3, 4A, or 4B; MATH 2, 3B, 3C, or 4C; CHEM 4, etc.)